Gisbert Hasenjaeger: Proof of Gödel's completeness theorem

 It was while Hasenjaeger was working at Westfälische Wilhelms-Universität University in Münster in the period between 1946 and 1953 that Hasenjaeger made a most amazing discovery - a proof of Kurt Gödel's Gödel's completeness theorem for full predicate logic with identity and function symbols.
 Gödel's proof of 1930 for predicate logic did not automatically establish a procedure for the general case.
 When he had solved the problem in late 1949, he was frustrated to find that a young American mathematician Leon Henkin, had also created a proof.
 Both construct from extension of a term model, which is then the model for the initial theory.
-Although the Henkin proof was considered by Hasenjaeger and his peers to be more flexible, Hasenjaeger' is considered simpler and more transparent.
+Although the Henkin proof was considered by Hasenjaeger and his peers to be more flexible, Hasenjaeger's is considered simpler and more transparent.

 Hasenjaeger continued to refine his proof through to 1953 when he made a breakthrough.
 According to the mathematicians Alfred Tarski, Stephen Cole Kleene and Andrzej Mostowski, the Arithmetical hierarchy of formulas is the set of arithmetical propositions that are true in the standard model, but not arithmetically definable.
 So, what does the concept of truth for the term model mean, the results for the recursively axiomatized Peano arithmetic from the Hasenjaeger method?
 The result was the truth predicate is well arithmetically, it is even $\Delta^0_2$.
 So far down in the arithmetic hierarchy, and that goes for any recursively axiomatized (countable, consistent) theories.
 Even if you are true in all the natural numbers $\Pi^0_1$ formulas to the axioms.

 This classic proof is a very early, original application of the arithmetic hierarchy theory to a general-logical problem.
 It appeared in 1953 in the Journal of Symbolic Logic.